Sanctuary of Madonna del Bosco, Imbersago: Famous visits

-The rumors circulating about the sanctuary were so enthusiastic that, on the 12th October 1795, even Filippo Maria Visconti wanted to visit it.
+The rumors circulating about the sanctuary were so enthusiastic that, on 12 October 1795, even Filippo Maria Visconti wanted to visit it.

 At the end of the 19th century, the spiritual assistant was Luigi Maria Marelli, later destined to be bishop of Bergamo.
 His presence is also due to the devotion later shown by Pope Roncalli.

 Cardinal Alfredo Ildefonso Schuster also came to Imbersago four times.

 Pope John XXIII

 Since childhood, Angelo Giuseppe Roncalli visited the sanctuary.
 During the seminary in Bergamo, for two years he came on pilgrimage on foot.

-On the 29th of August 1954 he held the ceremony in which the shrine was solemnly crowned and on the anniversaries of this event continued his visits.
-The last one dates back to the 24th of August 1958, shortly before the conclave elected him pope.
+On 29 August 1954 he held the ceremony in which the statue of the Madonna was solemnly crowned and on the anniversaries of this event continued his visits.
+The last one dates back to 24 August 1958, shortly before the conclave elected him pope.
 One of his first acts as pontiff was to raise the sanctuary to the level of a Minor Basilica, by assigning it the blessed candle.
 A second blessed candle was dedicated to Saint Joseph.

 His visits were often accompanied by the celebration of Mass.

 In 1960 he asked Cardinal Giovanni Battista Montini (future Pope Paul VI) to lay a gold necklace and gems on the statue of Our Lady.